International work for graduate civil and structural engineers

 According to results from the Cibyl Graduate Survey 2020, as published in the UK 300, the most popular graduate employers in construction, civil engineering and surveying that work both in the UK and internationally are (in alphabetical order):

 For these employers, you should apply directly to your target country’s graduate scheme.
 Sometimes you will do this via a central graduate recruitment website, but some employers have country-specific graduate recruitment websites and social media platforms – for example, Arup has Twitter feeds for the Americas and Australasia.

 Working abroad on a UK graduate scheme with an international employer

 If you work for an employer who has a number of overseas projects in its pipeline, you may find yourself working on international projects while on a UK graduate scheme.
 You could work from the UK but visit the site when needed, or you could do a secondment abroad.

-Anecdotal evidence suggests that there are more opportunities with engineering consultancies than contractors.
 Here are two examples from consultancy Mott MacDonald…

 - James Straw, a civil engineer, was initially placed in the foundations and geotechnical team in London.
 A year later, he moved to Dubai to become foundation engineer in a transportation geotechnical team.
 Two years later, he returned to London to work on a project at Heathrow Airport.